drawablex86/notes.archived/_notes/Public/Negentropy- A concept that can be applied beyond the realms of physics.md

 	- A dissipative structure maintains itself far from equilibrium and may even move farther and farther away from it through a series of bifurcations.
 	-  At the bifurcation points, conditions of higher order…may emerge spontaneously”
 	-  _Define bifurification_ (exiting from the status quo)
-	-  it might need to consider a bifurication point and it involves a dramatic restructuring
+	-  it might need to consider a bifurication point and it involves a dramatic restructuring.

 	### Why?
 	- _Parallels in nature_